How new standards can help businesses operationalize analytics

 Published On: 26 February 2015

-At most organizations, analytics breakthroughs come in a lab-like setting, with staff who are steeped in analytics knowledge and have access to specialized tools.
+At most organizations, big data analytics breakthroughs come in a lab-like setting, with staff who are steeped in analytics knowledge and have access to specialized tools.
 But when the time comes to operationalize those breakthroughs – to make them an ongoing part of business operations – things often fall apart.

 Why?
 In order to successfully operationalize analytics, decision scientists have to translate their work into formal business requirements.
 These become the IT team’s starting point for implementing the solution.
 This spawns a sequential, waterfall software implementation project that typically takes several months to execute.
 In the meantime, the fast pace of change in most businesses can render the original models or KPIs irrelevant.